a-joseph14/3processingsketches/README.md

 Create your own version of Kanye West's The Life of Pablo album cover.

-Press mouse to draw text
+press mouse to draw text
-Press space to change text
+press space to change text
-Arrow key up: big text
+arrow key up: big text size
-Arrow key down: small text
+arrow key down: small text size
 any other key: reset